-36 Road Traffic Safety Agency (2017), Statistical Report about Road Traffic Safety in Republic of Serbia in 2016, Belgrade
+Road Traffic Safety Agency (2017), Statistical Report about Road Traffic Safety in Republic of Serbia in 2016, Belgrade

-37 CEVES (2017), What Is Our Health Like?
+&lt;sup>34 CEVES (2017), What Is Our Health Like?
 System of Indicators for Social Dialogue on Health and Health Care System of Serbia, Belgrade

-- 39. Investment in the reduction of health risk factors has proven to give noticeable results and this is an area where Serbia too has been improving but could do more.
-In comparison to former Yugoslav republics, Serbia fares well with regard to the risks of alcohol consumption, high blood pressure or percentage of obese persons, but the percentages of active smokers in the general population (42.1%) and physically inactive population (39%), respectively, are extremely high.38 Also, 'out of the total number of inspected public water supply systems in urban settlements in the Republic of Serbia in 2015, 27, or 17.4%, of water supply systems failed to meet both physical-chemical and microbiological requirements whereas only 91, or 58.7%, passed the test.
-A decline in sulphur dioxide air pollution, when compared to the previous year's results, was recorded in Belgrade, Bor, Smederevo and Kraljevo, whereas the measured values were higher in Valjevo, Kikinda, Kruševac, Ćuprija and Jagodina (SDG Target 3.9).'
-39 - 40.
-Access to health protection in Serbia is unequal, and this is probably largely connected to a health care funding structure that significantly relies on out-of-pocket payments, and also some gaps in de facto insurance coverage (SDG Target 3.8).
-Serbia's citizens report one of the highest incidences of medical needs not being met $(7.6\%)^{40}$, as well as a wide gap therein between citizens with the highest and the lowest incomes.
+- 41. Access to health protection in Serbia is unequal, and this is probably largely connected to a health care funding structure that significantly relies on out-of-pocket payments, and also some gaps in de facto insurance coverage (SDG Target 3.8).
+Serbia's citizens report one of the highest incidences of medical needs not being met (7.6%), as well as a wide gap therein between citizens with the highest and the lowest incomes.
 This is probably more connected to high out-of-pocket payments as the private sector operates as an ad hoc solution in circumstances when the public sector is unable to meet presumably guaranteed (as well as not covered) health care needs.
 The matter should be further studied, but according to the same survey instrument, it appears that other factors, such as lack of physical access do not play a large role.
 Also, the current system of health protection, although based on the principle of universality and solidarity, leaves a non-negligible number of citizens uninsured.
 The number without health care insurance cards.
-(On the 31st of December 2016, the number of registered insured citizens was 6,860,667, and the population size estimate on the 1st of June, 2016 was 7,040,272). - 41.
-The fact that the results are not commensurate with investments in the system is illustrated by the data showing that the GDP share designated for health care spending (10.4%) is on a par with the richest and most developed countries, and (considerably) higher than in other former Yugoslav republics with similar or better results than Serbia.
-This is particularly due to the unduly large 'out-of-pocket' payments-the largest GDP share of such payments in Europe (about 4p.p.) while the GDP share of public funding is on a par with comparable countries (about 6p.p.). - 42.
-Rules according to which the state/public and private sectors would operate separately from each other but would also complement each other and act in synergy are not clearly defined or implemented.
-There is little evidence of systematic prioritization in the use of resources in the public sector, and their allocation fails to take into account the development of the private sector.
-Limited public funds are thinly spread to maintain an oversized system so that its parts overall achieve less than they could, if adequate investments were made in accomplishing a smaller number of priority goals.41
+(On the 31st of December 2016, the number of registered insured citizens was 6,860,667, and the population size estimate on the 1st of June 2016 was 7,040,272). - 42.
+The fact that the results are not commensurate with investments in the system is illustrated by the data showing that the GDP share designated for health care spending (10.4%) is on a par with the richest and most developed countries, and (considerably) higher than in other former Yugoslav republics, yet the outcomes fall short of expectations (graph 7).
+This is particularly due to the unduly large 'out-of-pocket' payments-the largest GDP share of such payments in Europe (about 4p.p.) while the GDP share of public funding is on a par with comparable countries (about 6p.p.).